-Limited scope representation means that Endzel Law, LLC’s legal efforts in this matter will be limited only to the work we have agreed to, that is described in the engagement agreement, and has been customized to accomplish your goals in the case.
+Limited scope representation means that Endzel Law, LLC’s legal efforts in your matter will be limited only to the work we have agreed to, that is described in the engagement agreement, and has been customized to accomplish your goals in the matter.

 More information about the types of flat fees we offer is below.

 This option is best for simple cases with a specific goal, for example, obtaining child support or finalizing an uncontested divorce.
 We will work within your needs and budget to customize a litigation plan, so you only pay for the help you need.

 The engagement agreement both parties sign will list exactly what services are included for the flat fee.